 The way people buy products and services these days has changed.
 Your customers are no longer easily swayed by flashy advertisements but spend over 57% of their time doing online research before they even contact you.
 What this means is that you need to focus on developing a lead generation strategy that will give them what they want so that you are top of mind when they bwgin to consider who to purchase from.

-In this guide, I’ve put together 25 different lead generation strategies that you can use to bring in new leads to your website and, eventually, convert into customers.
+In this guide, I’ve put together 25 different lead generation strategies for saas startups that you can use to bring in new leads to your website and, eventually, convert into customers.

 But first things first.
 What exactly is a lead?

 A lead is essentially a person who has shown interest in your product or service in some way, shape or form.
 However, he or she is not yet really set on making a purchase, so that means that you’ll need to educate and nurture them so that he or she will become a customer.